jmriff/jmriff/README.md

 - optimizing warehouse operations, procurement, and planning & MRP
 - connecting SAP to parcel shipping companies, such as FedEx, UPS and DHL

 💞️ I advise and consult on SAP supply chain logistics for ECC and S/4HANA.
-I am using github to support my blogging activities.
+I am using github to post my blogs.

 📫 Please reach me on LinkedIn at https://www.linkedin.com/in/joshriff/